mherzog4/github.mherzog4/docs/projects/projects.md

 # Projects Overview

-In this section I I go into details about the projects I have created.
+In this section I go into details about the projects I have created.

 In each project overview you will be able to go to the hosted version of the project, detailed architecture, a video demo, and other detailed information.